Skip to main content

 Get the airline’s credit card

 We’ve all heard the pitch during the flight for the airline’s special branded credit card.
-Generally, these offers come with an enticing “welcome bonus” of miles to be used toward a free ticket, with some offering as many as 70,000 miles.
+Generally, these offers come with an enticing “welcome bonus” of miles for a free ticket, with some offering as many as 70,000 miles.
 Most cards will double or even triple your rewards points when you use the card to buy a ticket on that airline (American Airlines’ Executive World Elite Mastercard even offers 4 times the miles for airline purchases).
 While all that sounds like a pretty good incentive, some of these cards come with more special perks that you can use that don’t cost you anything in dollars or miles.

 Man sitting in airplane looking out window with a laptop in his lap.